YixiongDing/UniMelb-Study-Materials/Software Testing and Reliability/Sample Exam 1/Sample Exam 1.md

 ##### Explain what is meant by “software reliability”.
 Your answer should define software reliability, and explain how the interpretation of failures affect the estimates of failure intensity.

 ##### Answer:
+1. Reliability is the probability that a system will operate without failure for a specified time in a specified environment.
+2. Timing failure is one example of the interpretation of failure.
+Timing failures where the program may deliver correct results but the program fails to meet its timing requirements.
+According to the estimate of failure intensity, the number of failures in the time interval is the significant data.
+If the time is greater than the program's timing requirements, the recorded failure numbers may be much more than the actual failure numbers which meet the timing requirements.
+It will have a bad influence on the estimate of failure intensity.